 The only dining at French Quarter is at the food court Sassagoula Floatworks Food Company, which, after its late 2016 refurb, is well above average among the moderates, and has a nice sprinkling of themed offerings—for example, beignets, Po Boys, jambalaya, and BBQ ribs served with collard greens.
 The indoor bar, the Scat Cats Lounge, was moved and expanded in 2019, and is not as rollicking as the River Roost Lounge at Riverside, but one should always have the option to not rollick.

 Amenities are thinner than at the other moderates, although most that are missing are nearby at Riverside.
 On site, you’ll find (besides the pool) an arcade, playground, and movies.
 (Some nights, movies are at Riverside or French Quarter, but not both.)

-In 2020 prices at French Quarter are typically comparable to those at Riverside and Caribbean Beach, and more expensive than Coronado Springs.
+Prices at French Quarter are typically comparable to those at Riverside and Caribbean Beach, and more expensive than Coronado Springs.

 Disney’s Port Orleans Riverside Resort is one of two moderates with “Port Orleans” in the name—the other is Port Orleans French Quarter.
 Riverside has as its theme the 19th century American South, particularly the bayou and riverine areas of Louisiana and Mississippi.